 An Experienced trader could think that a strategic approach with the right money management is the right way to make decent returns in the market and tries to learn and play with the dynamic nature of the markets rather than thinking uni-directional strategies.
 His trading skills are better and improved than ever but still, he is not completely aware of the unseen risk and not mentally prepared for any worst-case drawdown in his portfolio.

 The Expert Trader

-If you are a newbie trader make sure you take more knowledge from the market constantly and be a humble student of the market forever and trade with moderate amount of risk during initial phases.
+If you are a newbie trader make sure you take more knowledge from the market constantly and be a humble student of the market forever and trade with a moderate amount of risk during the initial phases.
 Go and figure out how to control your risk rather than how to bring money to your table.